scientific-python/specs/spec-0001/index.md

 types and locations dynamically-loaded modules and functions.
 This means that some integrated development environments (e.g.
 [VS Code](https://code.visualstudio.com)) will not be able to provide code completion, parameter hints, documentation, or other features for any objects in your module.
+Nor will `mypy` be able to detect potential errors in your user's code.

 You can direct static type checkers to the actual location of dynamically loaded objects in one of two ways: